eroicaleo/abbot-analysis-2nd/docs/ch06ex.md

 **Solution**:

-Consdier the process of constructing the Cantor set, and define
+Consider the process of constructing the Cantor set, and define

 $$
 f_n(x) =